Vegas goalie Robin Lehner to undergo season-ending surgery - NewsBreak

 Vegas goalie Robin Lehner to undergo season-ending surgery

-LAS VEGAS (AP) — After initially denying reports about Robin Lehner undergoing season-ending surgery and the goaltender dressing as the Vegas Golden Knights backup, the team said he will have a shoulder operation after all.
+LAS VEGAS (AP) — Golden Knights starting goaltender Robin Lehner will undergo shoulder surgery and miss the remainder of the season, the team said Monday.

-The Golden Knights announced Monday that Lehner would undergo surgery to repair a left shoulder injury he suffered Feb.
-9. He initially rehabbed and was able to return to play March 1, but Lehner was not 100% healthy down the stretch while the team’s playoff hopes faded and the decision was made for him to have it taken care of.
+The Knights issued a release that said Lehner had “done his best to battle through” an injury he suffered on Feb.
+9. He initially rehabbed and was able to return to play March 1.
+But the team said the decision was ultimately made for him to have surgery.

-The team said in a statement Lehner “has done his best to battle through this injury.”
-It’s the same shoulder he had cleanup surgery on in October 2020.

-Coach Peter DeBoer last week denied reports Lehner was having surgery, saying he expected the 30-year-old Swede to be in uniform Sunday night against San Jose.
-Lehner backed up Logan Thompson, who allowed two goals to the Sharks in the final 2:06 of regulation on the way to a stunning 5-4 shootout loss that makes it incredibly unlikely for Vegas to qualify for the playoffs.
+Reports of a season-ending surgery first surfaced late last week, and he missed practices Friday and Saturday.
+The team said at the time that he was taking maintenance days.
+Lehner was the backup during the Knights’ 5-4 loss to the San Jose Sharks on Sunday.

 Comments / 0